Code4Purple/c_plus_plus/Understanding LLMs/Flappy Bird.ai/README.md

 Steps:
-1. Empty windows in py game
+1. Empty windows in py game                 -- Done
-2. Add the ground
+2. Add the ground                           -- Done
-3. add pipes
+3. add pipes                                -- Done
 4. add a player
 5. Movement, collision and gravity
 6. Population of players